 What is Colorectal Cancer?

 • Colorectal cancer is cancer that starts in the colon or rectum.
-It usually begins as a polyp on the inner lining of the color or rectum.
+It usually begins as a polyp on the inner lining of the colon or rectum.

 • Polyps form when cells lining the colon grow, divide and reproduce in an unhealthy, disorderly way, producing a growth.
 These polyps can be cancerous, invading the colon wall and surrounding blood vessels, and spreading to other parts of the body.